 The benefits of 24-hour fasting are extremely appealing, but I would like to reiterate that it may not be for everyone.
-Hypoglycemics and diabetics should probably avoid fasting until blood glucose and insulin levels have been normalized.
+Hypoglycemics and diabetics should probably avoid fasting until blood glucose levels have been normalized.
 Pregnant and breastfeeding women should absolutely avoid it as it can have negative effects on the baby.

 Furthermore, if you are on maintenance medications or have other health conditions, it is best to consult your doctor first to seek clearance and be educated on the proper way of introducing fasting to your lifestyle.
 However, as seen in most people, 24 hour fasting, or any other type of fasting has been really helpful in managing weight and health.

 I strongly recommend taking additional supplements to help with the hunger pangs.
 I suggest taking Nutra Botanics’ L-Carnitine 5000mg if you are fasting.
 Since 24-hour fasting does not require total beverage fasting, taking this will not defeat the purpose of your fast.
 This is a long-standing product that helps suppress hunger and converts body fat into energy.
 Through Nutra Botanics’ L-Carnitine 5000mg, you will surely last long and stay energetic all throughout your 24-hour fasting.